byakkoder/byakkoder/README.md

 ## Featured Projects

-In this section you can see the projects that are not Open Source.
+In this section you can see the projects that <strong>are not</strong> Open Source.
 To see my Open Source projects like [ChakramFF](https://github.com/byakkoder/ChakramFF) view my repositories in the Repositories section.

 <details>
   <summary>Some of my games</summary>